Safari MCP: Native Browser Automation for AI Agents on macOS

 Chrome DevTools MCP and Chrome extensions steal window focus on every tool call.
 You’re typing in your editor, and Chrome jumps to the foreground.
 This is a known pain point for developers using AI browser tools.

-Safari MCP operates entirely in the background.
+The Safari approach operates entirely in the background.
 Safari never comes to the foreground unless you explicitly ask it to.

 Quick Setup